sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/CompoundsApi.md

 | **200** | Compounds with additional optional fields (if specified). |  -  |

-## getFoldChange
+## getGroupByName1

-> List&lt;CompoundFoldChange&gt; getFoldChange(projectId, objectId, page, size, sort)
+> TagGroup getGroupByName1(projectId, groupName)

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; List all fold changes that are associated with an object
+**EXPERIMENTAL** Get tag group by name in the given project-space

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; List all fold changes that are associated with an object.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+**EXPERIMENTAL** Get tag group by name in the given project-space.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
 This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example